- Monitoring Physical Activity and Fitness

 Developing physical activity counselling practices in primary care

-In previous studies the Finnish Physical Activity Prescription has been proven feasible and effective in promoting physical activity in routine health care practices.
-However, local efforts are needed to facilitate its adoption among health care providers.
+In previous studies the Finnish Physical Activity Prescription (PAP) has been proven feasible and effective in promoting physical activity (PA) in routine health care practices.
+However, local efforts are needed to facilitate adoption of PAP among health care providers.

-A 12-month intervention was implemented at local level
+The development project was implemented at local level in health centres

-- to increase health care providers’ knowledge about physical activity and behavioural counselling
+• to increase health care providers’ knowledge about physical activity (PA), health and behavioural counselling

-- to increase physical activity counselling and its documenting to patient records
+• to increase physical activity (PA) counselling and its documenting in electronic patient records

-- to improve counselling practices by facilitating the uptake of Physical Activity Prescription
+• to improve counselling practices by facilitating the uptake of Physical Activity Prescription (PAP)

-Four municipal health centres in Pirkanmaa district participated in the intervention.
+Four municipal health centres in Pirkanmaa district participated in the development project.
 A multi-professional team was nominated in each health centre to take the responsibility for the 6-month development process.

 The researchers supported the team with: